hoj201/hoj201.github.io/_posts/2017-12-10-kids_these_days.md

 It seems that college tuition has surpassed this threshold, at least in the view of Moodys.
 > In 2013, Moody's issued a negative outlook rating for the US higher education sector, suggesting that schools were , in aggregate, not a good investment.
 The first reason these analysts five is that schools have more or less hit the ceiling when it comes to charging families for higher education. *- Malcolm Harris, "Kid's These Days", p.54*

 So perhaps the tuition should be a tad lower, because the Moody's suggests it is just above the market equilibrium.
 Event still, it seems weird to price college such that it barely benefits the average student.
 This is nothing like the picture on the box.

+## Junk bonds
+What happens when some of the child-bonds default?
+By default, that means failing math class or going crazy.
+You need to cut your losses, and get them off your balance sheet.

+> the modern classroom aspires to total control, to be a space where education can progress according to policymakers' predictions and employers' needs.
+To standardize all those students in peace, teachers and administrators have to excise the disruptive elements.
+School officials have accomplished this by removing more and more kids from class. (p120)

+When junk bonds default, we seek to wipe them off the books.
+This means suspension for children and incarceration for adults.
+Harris suggests that the rise in mass incarceration, can be seen as a symptom of our commodification.
+What I find funny about this argument is that mass incarceration is very expensive (oh yeah... also immoral).

 ## The end?
 I'll try to avoid spoiling the book.
 Let me just say, the last chapter is tough to swallow, and the last subsection is very ambiguous.
 One of the reasons I wrote this post was to convince friends to read the book and possibly start a conversation regarding the last paragraph.
 In particular: What does it mean?